IBM/wxflows/examples/rag-question-answer/README.md

 Copyright IBM Corp.
 2020, 2024

-# RAG question & answer application | IBM watsonx.ai flows engine
+# RAG question & answer application | IBM watsonx Flows Engine

-This is an example "question and answer" application built using watsonx.ai flows engine.
+This is an example "question and answer" application built using watsonx Flows Engine.
 You can recreate the content in this directory by following along this [tutorial](https://developer.ibm.com/tutorials/awb-build-rag-application-watsonx-ai-flows-engine).
 The example uses a vector database to make a LLM context aware of a set of documents.

 ## Deploy the flows